Pro-vaccine Republican Sen. Rob Portman contracts COVID-19 - WHIZ News

 COLUMBUS, Ohio (AP) — U.S. Sen. Rob Portman, a pro-vaccine Republican from Ohio, said Tuesday he has tested positive for COVID-19.

-Portman, who was vaccinated against the coronavirus, said he learned of his condition from an at-home test taken Monday night in preparation for returning to the Capitol.
-His office has not confirmed if he received the booster.
+Portman, who was vaccinated and got a booster, said he learned of his condition from an at-home test taken Monday night in preparation for returning to the Capitol.

 “I am asymptomatic and feel fine,” he wrote in a statement posted to Twitter.